r9hino/IOT-Logo/readme.md

 3. Connect to DGA.
 4. Phone numbers and API key on environment variables?
 5. Programmatically set user id on compose.yaml file for Grafana.
+6. Create database structure automatically when initializing Timescale container..

 ## Setting up the gateway
 ### Get project repository from Github
-1. Go to home directory on linux
+1. Use ubuntu as default user, then go to home directory
 2. Clone repository: ```git clone https://github.com/r9hino/IOT.git```

 ### Containers initialization with docker compose